St Eunan's GAA: 1930–1947

-1930 brought the foundation of the current club, with Geraldines and Rovers fading away.
+1930 brought the foundation of the current club, named for the local saint Adomnán (Eunan; c.
+AD 624–704), with Geraldines and Rovers fading away.
 Glencar was the location of the club's first playing pitch.
 In its first year of existence the club reached the final of the 1930 Donegal Senior Football Championship, losing to Dungloe by a scoreline of 3–2 to 2–3.
 The club purchased the grounds for O'Donnell Park for £300 in the 1930s.
 The ground opened on Sunday 2 May 1937, when a hurling match between Donegal and Antrim and a football match between Donegal and Armagh were divided by an address from GAA president R. O'Keeffe, and all were preceded by the Most Rev. Dr. McNeely, Bishop of Raphoe's Blessing of the Park.
 By the mid-1940s, it was Letterkenny's only GAA club—having also seen off both St Pat's and St Columba's—and the team reached the final of the Donegal Senior Football Championship in 1944, 1946 and 1947, losing to the four-in-a-row invincibles from Gaoth Dobhair.